stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 [this comment](https://github.com/mihai-dinculescu/tapo/issues/208#issuecomment-2173995264)
 provides a few ideas to implement device discovery.

-### Always-on devices
+### Always-on appliances

 There are several appliances in the house that operate essentially 24x7 with a fairly constant power consumption.
 A common example in humid climates are dehumidifiers running constantly, with a power consumption typically between 150 and 300 W. Computers also have relativly constant power consumption, except during periods of high CPU or GPU load.

-Instead of having all these devices *actually* monitored with a dedicated smart plug with energy monitoring (P110 or P115), they can be *hard-coded* in the configuration file under `always_on`.
+Instead of having all these appliances *actually* monitored with a dedicated smart plug with energy monitoring (P110 or P115), they can be *hard-coded* in the configuration file under `always_on`.

-This can be used for devices that go on and off at regular intervals, such as a refrigerator that runs the compressor for about 10 minutes every 20-30 minutes, consuming about 80 W each time.
+This can be used for appliances that go on and off at regular intervals, such as a refrigerator that runs the compressor for about 10 minutes every 20-30 minutes, consuming about 80 W each time.
 This is only the low-power cycle to maintain the internal temperature.
 When the refrigerator is not opened; the compressor will run